What’s period syncing—and is it a real thing?

 If you are still convinced that you and your best friend are legitimately, scientifically synced up, that’s okay.
 We love having friends who understand how bad cramps are, always order an extra-large pizza to prep for cycle day #1, and dole out charcoal face masks to help you fight that monthly war against hormonal acne.

-But just so you know: There was, in fact, a comprehensive study performed in 2017 that took a deep dive into the period syncing controversy using a large menstrual cycle data set from 1,500 people who logged their periods in a cycle tracking app.
+But just so you know: There was, in fact, a comprehensive menstrual synchrony research performed in 2017 that took a deep dive into the controversy using a large menstrual cycle data set from 1,500 people who logged their periods using period tracking apps.

-The makers of that app (Clue) partnered with Oxford University to conduct the 2017 study, which found that, out of the 360 pairs of menstruators, only 79 had cycle gaps that converged over their course of living together.
+The makers of that app (Clue) partnered with Oxford University to conduct the 2017 study, which found that at the end of the study, out of the 360 pairs of menstruators, only 79 had cycle gaps that converged over their course of living together.
 In other words, only 22% of them had their periods at the same time.
 In that same vein, they also found that the pairs’ menstrual cycle length were more likely to diverge over time (rather than converge, i.e. sync up).

 If you’re interested, check out this article to see all the other findings they collected about menstrual synchrony.8